Do You Have Questions about Probate?

 This is known as dying intestate and means Texas statutes will determine how your property should be divided, rather than you or your surviving family.

 What does an “estate” consist of?

-Your estate is all your assets and property such as your real estate, bank accounts, stocks and other securities, life insurance policies and personal items such as automobiles, jewelry and artwork.
+Your estate is all your assets and property such as your real estate, bank accounts, stocks and other securities, life insurance policies and personal items such as automobiles, jewelry, and artwork.
 The value of these assets is whatever their fair market value is minus your debts.

 What is a Muniment of Title?

-This is a procedure unique to Texas whereby a will is probated for the purpose of transferring title of real property.
-The will is filed through a probate proceeding in order to transfer the ownership of real estate in Texas to the beneficiaries in the will without a deed or a full probate.
+This is a procedure unique to Texas whereby a will is probated for the purpose of transferring the title of real property.
+The will is filed through a probate proceeding in order to transfer the ownership of real estate in Texas to the beneficiaries in the will without a deed or full probate.